madskristensen/ClearComponentCache/README.md

 ![Popup dialog](art/prompt.png)

 Restarting Visual Studio will automatically trigger a reconstruction of the MEF cache.
-This is a safe operation that doesn't case any unwanted side effects.
+This is a safe operation that doesn't cause any unwanted side effects.